hubidu/bifrost-io/BACKLOG.md

 # Doing

+- BUG Tag extraction also detects email address in data driven test as tag
 - If error message is an object then stringify it.
 Check also screenshot error
 - Bug: Selector highlighting (see github)